-- Was it useful to consult the colleagues this way?
+- Was it useful to be consulted by colleagues this way?

 - What was easy, what was difficult?

-- What problems you cleared up?
+- What problems were cleared up?

 This method is very apply-able while working with ideas or planning the activities.
 Participants get advices based on practical experience of colleagues.